Full Plans Application

 Alternatively, you can submit your Building Control application online by visiting

-If you are already registered with Submit-a-Plan you can access our application forms from this direct link.
+If you are already registered with Submit-a-Plan you can access our application forms here.

 Your attention is drawn to the requirements of the Party Wall Act 1996 which may affect your proposals.